Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

 Let $X$ be a smooth complex algebraic variety.
 Then by classical results of Hironaka there exists a smooth completion $\wt{X}$, i.e.\ a smooth complete algebraic variety containing $X$ as an open subvariety, such that $\wt{X}\setminus X\subset \wt{X}$ is a normal crossing divisor.
 We denote by $X_\infty=(X,\widetilde{X})$ the (algebraic) bordered space thus defined and by $j\colon X\hookrightarrow\wt{X}$ the inclusion.
 Although the space $\widetilde{X}$ is not unique, the bordered space $X_\infty$ is determined up to isomorphism.
 Furthermore, we write $j_\infty^\mathrm{an}\colon X_\infty^\mathrm{an}=(X^\mathrm{an},\wt{X}^\mathrm{an})\to \wt{X}^\mathrm{an}=(\wt{X}^\mathrm{an},\wt{X}^\mathrm{an})$ for the natural morphism of bordered spaces given by the embedding.

 \begin{theorem}[{cf.\ \cite[Theorem 3.12]{Ito}}] Let $X$ be a smooth complex algebraic variety and $\widetilde{X}$ a smooth completion as above.
 Then the functor

 is fully faithful. \end{theorem}

 We will often write $\EbRcI{\dC}{X_\infty}$ for $\EbRcI{\dC}{X_\infty^\mathrm{an}}$, since the category of enhanced ind-sheaves was only defined for analytic bordered spaces (algebraic vartieties are not good topological spaces), and hence there is no risk of confusion.
 If $f\colon X\to Y$ is a morphism of smooth complex algebraic varieties, we denote by $f_\infty\colon X_\infty^\mathrm{an}\to Y_\infty^\mathrm{an}$ the induced morphism of (analytic) bordered spaces.
-The enhanced solution functor satisfies many convenient compatibilities, which we summarize in the following lemma (see \cite[Corollary 9.4.10]{DK16} and \cite[Proposition 3.13]{Ito}).
+The enhanced solution functor satisfies many convenient compatibilities, which we summarize in the following lemma.
+We refer to \cite[Corollary 9.4.10]{DK16} (see also \cite[Proposition 3.13]{Ito}) for statements (i)--(iii).
+The fourth point easily follows combining \cite[Theorem 9.1.2(iv), Corollary 9.4.9, Lemma 4.3.2, Proposition 4.9.13]{DK16} (see also \cite[Corollary 7.7.8]{KSRegIrr}).